SinbadB/100-days-of-code/log.md

 Finally (so far today) I looked into Visual Studio Code.
 After looking over several code editors (Siblime, Atom and webstorm) I settled with Visual Studio Code as the current industry standard.
 I may find that alternatives offer something more suited to me later, but for now it fulfils all of my requirements and is most common on tutorials I have been watching.

 **Link(s) to work**: [Live testing site on GitHub pages](https://sinbadb.github.io/livetesting/)

+⠀
+### Day 7/8: May 02-03 2020  (R1D6-7)⠀
+⠀
+**Weekends Progress**: Continued tribute page research and development⠀ ⠀
+**Thoughts**:  Took it easy this weekend, did slightly more than hour each day actually coding (testing different layouts and colour combinations) but spent most of my time purchasing a new desk and finding a space for it in my home so I don't need to sit at the garden table anymore... ⠀
+⠀
+I listened to a few great podcasts while tidying from freeCodeCamp, and watched a few YouTube's of people building sites from scratch.
+It was great to see how even these experts had to do a quick Google here and there to get the task done.